Relay Throw

 Also known as: relay man throw, outfield relay

-Very few outfield throws travel accurately and with useful velocity across the full distance from the outfield to a far base; breaking the throw into two shorter legs — outfielder to relay man, relay man to the base — keeps both throws hard and accurate rather than one long, arcing throw that loses carry and gives the batter-runner extra time.
-The relay man's job is entirely about positioning and preparation: getting to a spot roughly between the ball and the target base, showing a clear target with the glove, and having feet already aligned to catch and release in one fluid motion.
+Very few arms carry accurately across the full distance from the warning track to a far base.
+Splitting the distance keeps both legs hard and on-line instead of producing one long, arcing heave that loses carry and hands the batter extra time.
+The middle man's job is almost entirely preparation.
+This means getting to a spot roughly between the ball and the target.
+This shows a clear glove target, and arriving with the feet already aligned.
+As a result, the catch and the release become one motion rather than two.

-The center fielder's throw reached the relay man in the outfield grass, who caught it moving toward the infield and fired a strike home to cut down the tying run.
+The center fielder found him in the outfield grass.
+He caught it already moving toward the infield and fired a strike home to cut down the tying run.

 Why it matters

-A well-executed relay sequence can save a full second or more compared to a single long outfield throw, which is frequently the margin between a runner being safe or out at a distant base.
+A well-run sequence can save a full second against one long heave.
+That second is frequently the difference between a runner being safe or out at a distant base.

 How it shows up on video